Du Sengming: Death and posthumous honours

 At the end of that year, Western Wei forces besieged Jiangling, where Emperor Yuan was situated.
-Du was supposed to lead his troops to rescue the city but on the way, he died in Jiangzhou at the age of 46.
+Du was supposed to lead his troops to rescue the city but on the way, he died in Jiangzhou at the age of 46 (by East Asian reckoning).
 He was posthumously appointed Cavalier In Regular Attendance and named Marquis of Wei.
 He was succeeded by his son, Du Jin (杜晉).
 Three years later in 557, Chen dissolved the Liang and established his Chen dynasty, becoming known in history as Emperor Wu of Chen.
 His nephew, Emperor Wen, succeeded him in 559 after he died, and further awarded Du the privilege of a Separate Office with equal ceremonial to the Three Excellencies.

 Anecdote

 Traditional historians tell an account that supposedly foretold the fates of Du Sengming and his comrades, Zhou Wenyu and Hou Andu.
 When Chen held a feast for the three generals, they began to brag about their achievements against each other when Chen told them:

 You are all great soldiers of this time, but you all have weaknesses as well.
 Lord Du has great foresight but insufficient wisdom; you engage in foolish games with your subordinates and are proud to your superiors.
 Lord Zhou is true to friends, but you are not selective in whom you associate with, and you are overly trusting of others.
 Lord Hou is overly arrogant and does not know when to stop, and you are frivolous and temperamental.
 These are not ways to protect your lives.

-If true, the account is inaccurate in regard to Du's fate.
-He was the only one of the three to die peacefully, while Zhou was assassinated by a trusted associate, Xiong Tanlang, and Hou was executed by Emperor Wen for his arrogance.
+Later, Zhou was assassinated by a trusted associate, Xiong Tanlang, and Hou was executed by Emperor Wen for his arrogance.
+Du was the only one of the three to escape a violent fate and died peacefully, perhaps indicating that he changed his ways.